Zinc42/-JIC-2118-Distal-Radius-Fracture-Analysis/README.md

 #### Known Issues

 - Terminology used to refer to the types of x-rays are incorrect (Frontal/Side View vs AP/Lateral Projection)
+- Points in the measurement edit screen are too small and are sometimes difficult to drag and drop
 - Displayed acceptable/healthy measurement values are arbitrary fixed values
 - Current analysis results are not cleared when exiting the results screen/returning home